-The CAT system stored two types of data relating to this subprob lem.
-The first is test time data which is summarized in Table 1.
+The CAT system stored two types of data relating to this subproblem.
+The first is test time data that are summarized in Table 1.
 The average time per test was computed by dividing the total student testing time by the number of tests taken.
 The login overhead was computed by dividing the difference between the total student time on-line and the total student testing time by the number of test items presented.